vahidhedayati/grails-websocket-example/README.md

 Besides this everything else is as was on the tutorial

 I will also add the chat example into this so its the complete example as per instructions but now working under Grails :)

+### Please note  this is using Grails 2.3.7 with Java 1.7 - no additional libraries was required - Glasshfish etc not installed into grails.